SNAS/website/site/content/demo/demo.md

 It is integrated within the SNAS pipeline of received data to perform various analytics.
 Each analysis is grouped into an event **rule** that gets logged or transmitted to a remote alerting system.

-Watcher is implements a push model to deliver events as they are generated.
+Watcher implements a push model to deliver events as they are generated.
 <!--more-->

 [Take me to the demo!](http://demo.snas.io:8001/)